Christian Horner – latest: Red Bull F1 boss awaits decision on investigation

-Christian Horner – latest: Red Bull F1 boss awaits decision on ‘inappropriate behaviour’ probe
+Christian Horner – latest: Red Bull F1 boss awaits decision with investigation set to conclude

-The Red Bull boss is still under investigation for ‘inappropriate behaviour’ ahead of the new F1 season
+The Red Bull boss has been accused of ‘inappropriate behaviour’ ahead of the new F1 season, which kicks off this week at the Bahrain Grand Prix on Saturday

 The investigation into Red Bull F1 boss Christian Horner is expected to be resolved before this week’s season-opening Bahrain Grand Prix, according to reports.